uidaholib/collectionbuilder-cdm-template/pages/about.md

 lazyload: true
 # Based on my research, the Columbia Basin Project was an irrigation project, not necessarily a dam construction project.
 It began with the construction of Grand Coulee Dam but was mainly a large-scale irrigation project.
 However, none of the other dams, mentioned below, were part of the Columbia Basin Project, they were just other dams constructed in the Pacific Northwest.
 Therefore, this collection should be renamed to Army Corps of Engineers Dam Construction Photographs, because that is more accurate to what it is.
 We can still heavily tag Columbia Basin Project and Grand Coulee Dam, since it's the bulk of the collection anyway, so that it comes in Google searches, but as long as those other dams that weren't related to Columbia Basin Project are in the collection, we can't just call it Columbia Basin Project Collection.
 ---

+{% include feature/jumbotron.html %}
+{% include feature/nav-menu.html sections="About the Collection;Dams Depicted in the Collection;The Columbia Basin Project;Research Value;" %}

 ## About the Collection

 {% include feature/item-figure.html objectid="crbp1103" float="right col-md-4" caption="Most photos in the collection relate to the Grand Coulee Dam (above), but many other Pacific Northwest dams are also depicted" %}